entozoon/tank-from-earth/README.md

 Tank controlled by mobile device orientation via its own WIFI AP node server running on an Onion Omega2.

+# Dev Locally
+Install these packages globally (_not_ into node_modules) so they don't FTP themselves to the device.
+    npm i -g browser-sync opn-cli

+## Only the UI, not server:

+    npm run dev-ui

+## Server and UI (no browser sync though)

+    npm run dev-server

+## Server only

+    npm start

 ## Setup Omega
 "Why is this so complicated?"
 The idea is that the Omega runs it's own WIFI network to which you connect in order to control it, rather than requiring an external network route which is.. unusual, but epic :)

 ### Connect fresh Omega to the internet to install stuff
 Sod all the web interface stuff, just connect to it's wifi using a laptop with pass:

     12345678

 Then SSH straight into it:

     192.168.3.1
     root
     onioneer

 From here we can connect it to a proper house wifi

     wifisetup

 ### Connect to omega2 via the house wifi